 - Correction of the clocks errors and relativistic effects on the phase measurements (time corrections). - Compute the Doppler shift (change of phase in time during the occultation). - Remove the expected Doppler shift for a straight line signal path to get the atmospheric contribution (ionosphere + neutral atmosphere).
 [The first-order relativistic contributions to the Doppler cancel out]. - The atmospheric Doppler shift is related to the known position and velocity of the transmitter and receiver (orbit determination). - However, there is an infinite number of atmospheres that would produce the same atmospheric Doppler.
-(The system is undetermined) - Certain assumption needs to be made on the shape of the atmosphere: local spherical symmetry where n is the index of refraction (c/v), r is the radial direction, Φ is the angle between the ray path and the radial direction and a is the impact parameter (Bouguer's rule)
+(The system is undetermined). - Certain assumption needs to be made on the shape of the atmosphere: 'local' spherical symmetry of the index of refraction of the atmosphere.

-Bending angle (cont'd)
+Bending angle (cont' d)